 The amount payable by you under the loan will be shown clearly on the pre-contract information we provide to you, together with on the credit agreement, so that you can make an informed decision prior to entering into the agreement with us.
 Our charges and fees are also displayed on those documents and are also set out in all relevant correspondence to you from us (normally sent by email) and on our website.

 You will always be encouraged to settle your debt as soon as you can to avoid accumulating additional interest charges and/or any other late payment charges or fees.

-If you comply with the terms of your loan agreement with us, and make all repayments on time and as agreed, you will only be required to repay the amount in the loan agreement – namely, the sum advanced, the interest thereon and any fees notified to you and agreed with you on your pre-contract and consumer credit loan agreement.
+If you comply with the terms of your loan agreement with us and make all repayments on time and as agreed, you will only be required to repay the amount in the loan agreement.
+This is the sum advanced, the interest thereon and any fees notified to you and agreed with you on your pre-contract and consumer credit loan agreement.
 You will not be required to pay any other fees, whether hidden or otherwise.

-If you are experiencing financial difficulties and finding it hard to make repayments in full and/or on time, we will ensure that we do everything we can to help you, and we will act reasonably, fairly and responsibly in all our dealings with you.
+If you are experiencing financial difficulties and finding it hard to make repayments in full and/or on time, we will ensure that we do everything we can to help you.
+We will act reasonably, fairly and responsibly in all our dealings with you.

-We will try to find an alternative way for you to settle your liability to us, such as placing a cap on further interest accruing (that is, more interest then originally agreed on your credit agreement) and paying by way of smaller, more manageable instalments, if and where appropriate.
+We will try to find an alternative way for you to settle your liability to us.
+This could mean placing a cap on further interest accruing (that is, more interest then originally agreed on your credit agreement) and paying by way of smaller, more manageable instalments, if and where appropriate.